GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

 <<action-set-status-and-resolution,set-status-and-resolution>>::
   sets the status of the issue

-Further actions may be provided by 'hooks-its' based plugins.
+Further actions may be provided by 'its-base' based plugins.

 [[action-add-comment]]
 Action: add-comment